 2. Don’t mix concentrated, high-quality protein with very starchy foods at the same meal.

 - Drink water before a meal, not with the meal

-- Greens and vegetables are neutral; they mix well with either complex proteins, complex carbohydrates, nuts, seeds, and legumes
+- Consider leafy greens and vegetables neutral; they mix well with either complex proteins, complex carbohydrates, nuts, seeds, and legumes.

-- Vegetarian protein food sources such as seeds, nuts, legumes, and beans should be eaten with salads and vegetables, but can also be mixed with complex carbohydrates, although bear in mind this is a heavy combination, which eguals more energy consuming
+- Vegetarian protein food sources such as seeds, nuts, legumes, and beans should be eaten with salads and vegetables, but can also be mixed with complex carbohydrates, although bear in mind this is a slightly heavy combination, which equals more energy consuming

-- Eat oils with anything you like: use them in moderation and do not cook with them
+-Consider oils as neutral: use them in moderation and do not cook with them.

 Bon appétit !